wxWidgets/wxWidgets/docs/readme.txt

 This release contains several years worth of improvements compared to 2.8 version.
 Notably, Unicode support has been completely overhauled and made much easier to use.
-Debugging support, including when using a release build of the library, was much improved making it less likely that you use the library incorrectly.
+Debugging support, including when using a release build of the library, was greatly improved making it less likely that you use the library incorrectly.
 Dynamic event handling was made much more comfortable.
 Many new GUI and base classes have been added or improved and all ports, and especially wxOSX/Cocoa